 A: Not necessarily.
 Charters can spend less on direct instructional costs and use the surplus for other purposes, such as building leases or marketing, without restrictions.
 Charter schools can allocate money for radio or TV commercials as well as an array of printed marketing materials, such as billboards.
 GASD provides comprehensive services to all students, including those with special needs.
 Charters do not consistently provide the same level of services, but still receive funding based on the district’s costs.

 Q: Do charter schools bus their own students?

 A: No. By state law, GASD is required to transport all charter students according to the charter’s schedule.

-Q: Can charter school students participate on GASD athletic teams?
+Q: Can charter school students participate in GASD athletic teams?

-A: Yes, by law, any charter school student can fully participate on any GASD athletic team.
-The charter school does pay a fee to the district but the district is solely responsible for hiring coaches, paying their salaries, and maintaining athletic facilities.
+A: Yes, by law, any charter school student can fully participate in any GASD athletic team.
+The charter school does pay a fee to the district, but the district is solely responsible for hiring coaches, paying their salaries, and maintaining athletic facilities.

 Q: Do charter schools provide the same level of activities and gifted education as public schools?